 Fiduciary funds are used to account for resources held for the benefit of parties outside of the System.
 The primary focus of the System's fiduciary funds is the accumulation of resources for and the payment of pension and OPEB benefits.
-The System maintains four types of fiduciary funds: (1) defined benefit pension trust funds which are used to report resources held in trust for pensions for retirees and beneficiaries covered by ERS, PSERS, LRS, GJRS, GMPF, SCJRF, and DARF (2) a defined benefit OPEB trust fund which is used to report resources held in trust for other postemployment benefits of retirees and beneficiaries of SEAD-OPEB (3) defined contribution pension trust funds which are used to accumulate contributions and earnings in the accounts of participants covered by GDCP, the 401(k) Plan, and the 457 Plan, and (4) an agency fund which is used to report resources held by the SBF in a custodial capacity for other plans.
+The System maintains four types of fiduciary funds: (1) defined benefit pension trust funds which are used to report resources held in trust for pensions for retirees and beneficiaries covered by ERS, PSERS, LRS, GJRS, GMPF, SCJRF, and DARF (2) a defined benefit OPEB trust fund, which is used to report resources held in trust for retirees and beneficiaries covered by SEAD-OPEB (3) defined contribution pension trust funds, which are used to accumulate contributions and earnings in the accounts of participants covered by GDCP, the 401(k) Plan, and the 457 Plan, and (4) an agency fund, which is used to report resources held by the SBF in a custodial capacity for other plans.

 Proprietary funds, which include enterprise and internal services funds, are used to account for the System's activities that are similar to private-sector businesses.
-The System maintains one proprietary fund, an enterprise fund.
+The System maintains one proprietary fund, which is an enterprise fund, SEAD-Active.
 The primary focus of the System's enterprise fund is the accumulation of resources for, and payment of, group term life insurance benefits for active members of ERS, LRS, and GJRS covered by SEAD-Active.

 The basic financial statements comprise statements for both fiduciary and proprietary funds.
-The fiduciary fund financial statements include (1) Combining Statement of Fiduciary Net Position (2) Defined Benefit Plans - Combining Statement of Fiduciary Net Position (3) Combining Statement of Changes in Fiduciary Net Position, and (4) Defined Benefit Plans - Combining Statement of Changes in Fiduciary Net Position.
+The fiduciary fund financial statements include (1) Combining Statement of Fiduciary Net Position (2) Defined Benefit Plans - Combining Statement of Fiduciary Net Position, and (4) Defined Benefit Plans - Combining Statement of Changes in Fiduciary Net Position, and (4) Defined Benefit Plans - Combining Statement of Changes in Fiduciary Net Position, and (4) Defined Benefit Plans - Combining Statement of Changes in Fiduciary Net Position.
 The proprietary fund financial statements include (1) Statement of Net Position (2) Statement of Revenues, Expenses, and Changes in Net Position and (3) Statement of Cash Flows.

 In addition, the System presents six types of required supplementary schedules, which provide historical trend information about the plan.
-Four of the schedules are presented from the perspective of the System reporting as the plan and included (1) Schedules of Employers' and Nonemployers' Contributions (2) Schedules of Employers' and Nonemployers' Net Pension/OPEB Liability and Related Ratios (3) Schedules of Changes in Employers' and Nonemployers' Net Pension/OPEB Liability and (4) Schedule of Investment Returns.
+Four of the schedules are presented from the perspective of the System reporting as the plan and include (1) Schedules of Employers' and Nonemployers' Contributions (2) Schedules of Employers' and Nonemployers' Net Pension/OPEB Liability and Related Ratios (3) Schedules of Changes in Employers' and Nonemployers' Net Pension/OPEB Liability and (4) Schedule of Investment Returns.
 Two of the schedules are presented from the perspective of the System reporting as the employer for its employees who participate in the State Employees' Assurance Department Retired and Vested Inactive Members Trust Fund (SEAD-OPEB) and the Georgia State Employees Postemployment Benefit Fund (State OPEB Fund) and include the (5) Schedules of the System's Proportionate Share of the Net OPEB Liability and (6) Schedules of the System's Contributions to OPEB Plans.
 The System also includes in this report additional information to supplement the financial statements.